 \item \textit{Random Sampling (RS):} We implement random sampling with the python numpy package.
 Specifically, we first use the numpy function \textit{numpy.random.choice()} to generate $K$ indices.
 We then gather the corresponding spatial coordinates and per-point features from point clouds by using these indices.

-\item \textit{Generator based Sampling (GS):} The implementation follows the code\footnote{\url{https://github.com/orendv/learning_to_sample}} provided by \cite{learning2sample}.
+\item \textit{Generator-based Sampling (GS):} The implementation follows the code\footnote{\url{https://github.com/orendv/learning_to_sample}} provided by \cite{learning2sample}.
 We first train a ProgressiveNet \cite{learning2sample} to transform the raw point clouds into ordered point sets according to their relevance to the task.
-After that, the first $K$ points are kept, while the rest discarded.
+After that, the first $K$ points are kept, while the rest is discarded.